-WWP are very experienced in developing haptic hardware products and have a deep understanding of the health care market but wanted to explore a new, potentially lucrative market, that of sports and exercise.
+WWP are very experienced in developing haptic hardware products and have a deep understanding of the health care market but wanted to explore a new, potentially lucrative market – sports and exercise.
 Having conducted some early research, WWP knew their knowledge and expertise in gait would provide rich, transferable learnings to help prevent injuries in runners.
-But they needed targeted research and exploration to deeply understand the user, this new market and the challenges worth solving.
-To do this well WWP wanted to learn and implement Design Thinking processes, to encourage creativity and successful product development.
-WWP would then able to develop unique solutions to answer real user needs.

 - Running with runners!
-To really understand our users’ behaviours and motivations, the project team laced up our runners to hold in-situ (i.e. while running!) consumer immersions with runners all ages and experiences levels; along Embankment, in Lincoln Inn Fields, around Regents Park and even Hackney Marshes’ Park Run.
+To really understand our users’ behaviours and motivations, the project team laced up our runners to hold in-situ (i.e. while running!) consumer immersions with runners of all ages and experiences levels – along Embankment, Lincoln Inn Fields, Regents Park and Hackney Marshes’ Park Run.

 - Exploring parallel sectors of behaviour change and protective wear

-From this project WWP are going forward with three new, user-centred product concepts for the recreational consumer running market, two of which have an immediate roadmap to development.
+WWP are going forward with three new user-centred product concepts for the recreational consumer running market, two of which have an immediate roadmap to development.
 WWP also adopted Design Thinking processes within the business, with a repeatable process for the future.
-The project enabled WWP to engage with a holistic user-centric approach when exploring new markets for the businesses.
-And, with Tenshi’s help, WWP were also able to achieve funding from Innovate UK to support the project.
+The project enabled WWP to engage with a holistic user-centric approach, when exploring new markets for the businesses.
+Thanks to our guidance and collaboration, WWP were also able to achieve funding from Innovate UK.